Probate Q&A Series

 Detailed Answer

-Draft your amended petition so the new party’s name, address, relationship to the estate, and grounds for interest appear clearly.
-Show changes by highlighting or marking additions.
-Attach the proposed amended petition to your motion.
+Draft your amended or supplemental petition so the new party’s name, address, relationship to the estate, and grounds for interest appear clearly.
+Attach the proposed amended or supplemental petition to your motion or filing if the clerk or court requires it.

-3. Serve the New Party and All Interested Persons
+3. Serve the New Party and Any Other Persons Entitled to Notice

-4. File Proof of Service and Revised Notice
+4. File Proof of Service and Any Revised Notice

-File a certificate of service showing how and when each party received copies of the amended petition and hearing notice.
-If you need a new hearing date, request it in your motion or by separate notice as the clerk directs.
+File proof of service showing how and when each party received copies of the amended or supplemental petition and any hearing notice.
+If a new hearing date is required, request it as the clerk or court directs.

-5. Attend the Hearing and Obtain a New Order
+5. Attend Any Required Hearing and Obtain Any New Order

 Key Steps to Amend Your Probate Petition

-• File a certificate of service and request a new hearing date if needed.
+• File proof of service and request a new hearing date if needed.

-• Attend the hearing, obtain the court’s order, and update the probate record.
+• Attend any required hearing, obtain any new order, and update the probate record.

 Conclusion & Call to Action